pnp/cli-microsoft365/docs/manual/docs/cmd/spo/sitedesign/sitedesign-apply.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

-## Remarks

-To apply a site design to an existing site collection, you have to first log in to a SharePoint site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 ## Examples

 Apply the site design with ID 9b142c22-037f-4a7f-9017-e9d8c0e34b98 to the site collection https://contoso.sharepoint.com/sites/project-x